SealNTibbers/GotalkInterpreter/README.md

 #### Who can use it

 The entire purpose of this library is to use Smalltalk for dynamic code (string) evaluation in Golang applications.
 It is optimized to reevaluate same code lines with different scope (variables).
-Typical usecase: our app reading xml file with a markup and a Smalltalk code, evaluating this code and using result to show output.
-We use it to build and animate OpenGL UI for our embedded software.
+Typical usecase: our app read xml file with a markup and a Smalltalk code, evaluate this code and use the result to show an output.
+We use it to build and animate an OpenGL UI for our embedded software.

 #### Why Smalltalk